David Klech: Professional

 After graduating from Oregon, Klech placed second in the heptathlon in the 2012 USATF Indoor Combined Events Championships, with 5,809 points.
 His performance included setting a meet-record time of 2:30.64 in the 1000 meters.

 Coaching career

 Klech is currently the head track and field and cross country coach at the University of California, Santa Cruz, where he focuses on sprints, hurdles, jumps, and multis for both men and women.
 Under his coaching, UCSC has had multiple DIII NCAA Cross Country National Championship team appearances on both the men's and women's sides, as well as multiple individual All-Americans on the track.

-Kelch formerly spent three years coaching track and field at Acalanes High School in Pleasant Hill, California.
+Kelch formerly spent three years coaching track and field at Acalanes High School in Lafayette, California.
 Before that, Klech was a volunteer assistant track and field coach at University of Oregon, where he worked with the men and women on hurdles, multis, high jump, throws, and pole vault.